gulrak/filesystem/README.md

 #endif
 ```

-There are additional helper headers, named `ghc/fs_std_fwd.hpp` and `ghc/fs_std_impl.hpp`
+**Hint:** There are additional helper headers, named `ghc/fs_std_fwd.hpp` and
-that use this technique, so you can simply include them if you want to dynamically select
+`ghc/fs_std_impl.hpp` that use this technique, so you can simply include them
-the filesystem implementation.
+if you want to dynamically select the filesystem implementation. they also
+enable the `wchar_t` support on `ghc::filesystem` on Windows, so the resulting
+implementation in the `fs` namespace will be compatible.

 ### Git Submodule and CMake